lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    receiver after a window of fragments have been sent.
 A window of fragments is a subset of the full set of fragments needed to carry an IPv6 packet.
-In this mode, the ACK informs the sender about received and/or missing fragments from the window of fragments.
+In this mode, the ACK informs the sender about received and/or missed fragments from the window of fragments.
 Upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments.
 When an ACK is not received by the fragment sender, the latter retransmits a fragment, which serves as an ACK request.
 The maximum number of ACK requests is MAX_ACK_REQUESTS.
 The default value of MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in other documents (e.g. technology- specific profiles).

    In Window mode – ACK on error, an ACK is transmitted by the fragment receiver after a window of fragments have been sent, only if at least one of the fragments in the window has been lost.
-In this mode, the ACK informs the sender about received and/or missing fragments from the window of fragments.
+In this mode, the ACK informs the sender about received and/or missed fragments from the window of fragments.
 Upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments.
 The maximum number of ACKs to be sent by the receiver for a specific window, denoted MAX_ACKS_PER_WINDOW, is not stated in this document, and it